squid-app/desktop/README.md

 First install required packages:

 	$ npm install

 Than run Gulp command to build source and start `watch` task:

-	$ gulp init
+	$ npm run dev

 `watch` task will automaticly update application's build when you change one of the following files:

 * `src/html/*`
 * `src/img/*`
+* `src/js/*`
+* `src/scss/*`
 * `config/*`
-* `scripts/updater.js`
+* `github.json`

 Now you are ready to launch Squid.
 Go ahead and run into a new terminal window:

 	$ npm start

 ## Build app

 To build a standalone app and his installer run these command:

-	$ gulp build
+	$ npm run build

 The freshly builded app will be available into the `release` folder.

 ## Github API Authorization

 As [recommended by Github](https://developer.github.com/v3/oauth/#non-web-application-flow) we use the Basic Authentication to create an OAuth2 token:

 > With this technique, a username and password need not be stored permanently, and the user can revoke access at any time

 ## Troubleshoots

 if gulp throw a `'Error: EMFILE, open '/path/to/package.json' error`, run the following command:

 	ulimit -S -n 2048

 ## Roadmap

 See the [roadmap](https://github.com/squid-app/desktop/milestones) future developments.